If your business is accepting credit cards, PCI is something you should understand clearly.

 This all might sound really intimidating and scary, but the PCI standards are really just a list of six common sense objectives that small businesses need to follow in order to keep their customers’ card information safe and avoid any kind of legal liability in the event of theft or data breach.

-Certain PCI DSS requirements include that merchants may not store magnetic-stripe data after an authorization is obtained on a credit card, account numbers must be protected wherever they are stored, business anti-virus programs need to be up-to-date, electronic devices require password protection, and businesses must be using the most PCI compliant credit card equipment.
+Requirements set by PCI DSS forbid merchants from storing magnetic-stripe data of the transaction obtained on a credit card, account numbers must be protected wherever they are stored, business anti-virus programs need to be up-to-date, electronic devices require password protection, and businesses must be using the most PCI compliant credit card equipment.

 This is why most people have heard of PCI.
 Many service providers require a mandatory PCI fee that is said to cover the cost of PCI compliance upkeep for each merchant account that is created.
 The cost of PCI fees vary among processors from low monthly fees to extremely high annual installments.
 And many service providers are unfortunately not always upfront and honest about what they will charge you.